-- Guide to Furbearer Hunting/Salvage Check file size 1MB - Use this guide to help check coyote and fox taken/salvaged under your hunting license
+- Guide to Furbearer Hunting/Salvage Check - Use this guide to help check coyote and fox taken/salvaged under your hunting license

-- Guide to Furbearer Trapping/Salvage Check file size 1MB - Use this guide to help check beaver, coyote, fisher, fox, and mink taken/salvaged under your trapping license
+- Guide to Furbearer Trapping/Salvage Check - Use this guide to help check beaver, coyote, fisher, fox, and mink taken/salvaged under your trapping license

 Game Check Stations